 About Teeter

-Teeter is a female Pembroke Welsh Corgi about 4 years old.
+Teeter is a female Pembroke Welsh Corgi over 4 years old.
 Carefully selected as a great representative of her breed, Courtlyn decided to make her part of their program.
 Courtlyn has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing